Medically reviewed by Kristin Hall, FNP

 Another study from 2017 found that chamomile extract improved sleep quality in the elderly over a period of 28 days.

-You can find more study findings in our full guide to chamomile.
 Overall, chamomile’s low price and easy availability make it a popular natural sleep aid, even if the science behind its benefits for sleep is mixed.

 Valerian root is also a popular herbal sleep aid.
 You can find valerian root sold on its own and used as an ingredient in a wide range of herbal sleep and relaxation supplements.